CHAPTER 8 - STAFF BENEFITS

-- The university will maintain and publish a list of emeriti.
-If desired, emeriti faculty and emeriti academic staff will also be listed in the respective department/unit directory along with information commensurate with that posted by current faculty and academic staff (research interests, publication record, bio, resume, etc.).
+- The university will maintain a list of emeriti.
+If desired, emeriti faculty and emeriti academic staff will be listed in the respective department/unit directory along with information commensurate with that posted by current faculty and academic staff (research interests, publication record, bio, resume, etc.).

 - The UWSP Point Card can remain active for retired employee activities, such as Library borrowing privileges and ticket purchases.
 Should this practice be abandoned, a UWSP ID card indicating retired and/or emeritus/emerita status will be issued.